-To strengthen the living relationship between the Jewish and the Catholic people.
+To strengthen the living relationship between Catholics and the Jewish people.

-The Lux Center works to strengthen the living relationship between the Jewish and Catholic people by equipping seminarians with the tools and knowledge that they will need in order to present an accurate understanding of Judaism and a positive understanding of Catholic-Jewish relations and to engage in interreligious activities in their congregations after ordination.
-The Lux center also benefits the larger community by offering programs, lectures and study materials that promote Catholic-Jewish understanding and dialogue among scholars and the general public.
+The Lux Center works to strengthen the living relationship between Catholics and the Jewish people by equipping seminarians with tools and knowledge they need to present an accurate understanding of Judaism, promote a positive understanding of Catholic-Jewish relations, and engage in interreligious activities in their congregations after ordination.
+We also offer programs, lectures, and study materials to promote understanding and dialogue among scholars, with the people of southeastern Wisconsin, and beyond.

 What We Do

 The Lux Center — as a program within a seminary — is uniquely positioned to improve interreligious understanding:

 – Public lectures, seminars and discussions with renowned scholars

 – Annual seminary-hosted symposium on Catholic-Jewish relations

 – Seminary events recognizing Jewish holidays, liturgy and history